mackelab/figure_tutorial/README.md

 - [Training deep neural density estimators to identify mechanistic models of neural dynamics](https://elifesciences.org/articles/56261)
 - [Energy efficient network activity from disparate circuit parameters](https://www.biorxiv.org/content/10.1101/2021.07.30.454484v4.abstract)

+All code that is described in this tutorial can also be found in this repo.

 ## Goals
 - Consistent fontsizes, ticksizes, etc.
 - Generating figures completely from `python` and the command line, without using `inkscape` or `illustrator`.